0xDEFEC/FullTime-Manager/README.md

 # TODO
 - Add SSH Implementation - for remote server control and command transit
 - Fine-tune API interaction, maybe even serialize some JSON requests
-- Improve FTH API documentation, as some functions are VERY misdocumented.
+- Improve FTH API documentation, as some functions are poorly documented.